 Rev. Edward Sorin, founder of the University, was in Montreal at the time of the fire, about to embark on his 36th transatlantic voyage.
 A telegram was dispatched to intercept him, although some feared the physical effects of aging Sorin receiving the news.
 Professor James Edwards left South Bend for Montreal to tell the Superior General his first-hand account in person.
 Both of them returned to Notre Dame on Sunday, April 27th.
 That Sunday morning, thousands of students, faculty, and townspeople packed the Basilica of the Sacred Heart as Sorin preached “Lessons of the Fire,” in which he told them “If it were ALL gone, I should not give up.”
-Professor Timothy Howard recalled that they were “the most sublime words I have ever listened to” (quoted from O’Connell, page 652).
+Professor Timothy Howard recalled many years later that they were “the most sublime words I have ever listened to” (quoted from O’Connell, page 652).

 What might have led other American institutions at the time to fold seemed to only embolden the Notre Dame spirit: “Yes, Notre Dame will be herself again in a few months with God’s help, the untiring toil of her children, and the aid of her generous friends who have never failed her in her hour of need. … Notre Dame has so grown into the life of the country that it cannot but live and flourish, notwithstanding the fire.
 Like a vigorous tree which has been burned to the ground, the life is still strong in the great heart beneath, and it will spring from its ashes more glorious and beautiful than ever.”
 [Scholastic, April 26, 1879 issue, page 534].